 Councilor Stacey acknowledged Councilor Chase for his leadership in bringing affordable housing to the council agenda.
 He discussed the need for government intervention in providing affordable housing.
-Councilor Stacey conveyed the importance of individuals paying higher taxes in order to provide stable homes for those that could not afford them.
+Councilor Stacey described the bond's \$5 per month tax increase for a typical homeowner as a reasonable cost in order to provide stable homes.
 He shared his support of the proposed bond measure and encouraged others to vote in favor of the measure.